erincatto/box2c/docs/migration.md

 The pulley and gear joints have been removed.
 I'm not quite happy with how they work and plan to implement improved versions in the future.

+There is one major change related to joints and related to reducing the number of callbacks.
+It is now required that you destroy joints before destroying the attached bodies.
+There is no implicit desctruction of joints and therefore no implicit joint destruction callback.

+> You must destroy joints before destroying the attached bodies.
+This means you need to keep track of your joint ids.

 ### Contact data
 In v2.4 `b2ContactListener` provided `BeginContact`, `EndContact`, `PreSolve`, and `PostSolve`.
 You could also iterate over the contacts associated with a body using `b2Body::GetContactList`.
 The latter was rarely used due to how continuous collision worked in v2.4 meant that you could miss some contacts using `GetContactList`.